brainomite/home-page/_posts/2021-01-24-vscode-dual-fonts.md

    2. Change `JetBrains Mono` to your preferred main font
 5. Cursive Font: If you are using a font other than JetBrains Mono
    1. Edit the styles.css
-   2. Change `Script12 BT` to your preferred cursive font
+   2. Change `Victor Mono` to your preferred cursive font
 6. Update settings.json
    1. Add the following within the settings.json, without the comments & open or close brackets